Idan503/MySettingsScreen/README.md

 <br/>
-Starting the *Settings Activity* with the tiles:
+Starting the Settings Activity with the tiles:

 	  main_BTN_settings.setOnClickListener( new View.OnClickListener() {
 	            @Override
 	            public void onClick(View v) {
+	                MySettingsScreen.getInstance()
-	                MySettingsScreen.getInstance().initSettingsScreen(MainActivity.this, tiles, "My Settings Screen" );
+					.initSettingsScreen(MainActivity.this, tiles, "My Settings Screen" );
 	            }
 	        }
 	   );

+> More examples can be found in the [Wiki Pages](https://github.com/Idan503/MySettingsScreen/wiki) of the library

 ## Setup
 ##### Step 1